Red-Studio-Ragnarok/Fancier-Block-Particles/README.md

 ## Overview

-This mods replace the Minecraft 2D particles with fancier 3D particles, it also adds a fancier block placing animation
+This mod replace the Minecraft 2D particles with fancier 3D particles, it also adds a fancier block placing animation

 ![Example](https://i.imgur.com/ZfiAoir.gif)
 ### Blacklist System